Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/samples/Sample1_CreatePool_Job_Task.md

 ## Authenticating the Azure.ResourceManager `ArmClient`

-In order to create Batch Pool from the Azure.Managment.Batch library you will need to instantiate an Armclient.
-To create an authenticated client and start interacting with Microsoft Azure resources, see the [quickstart guide here](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/dev/mgmt_quickstart.md).
+In order to create a Batch Pool from the Azure.Managment.Batch library you will need to instantiate an Armclient.
+To create an authenticated client and start interacting with Microsoft Azure resources, see the [quickstart guide](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/dev/mgmt_quickstart.md).

 ```C# Snippet:Batch_Sample01_CreateBatchMgmtClient
 var credential = new DefaultAzureCredential();